parvej236/OOP_academic/README.md

 This repository is maintained to:

 - Serve as a personal academic archive
 - Help future students understand the course structure and examples
 - Showcase my work and C# programming proficiency for future job/internship applications
 - Provide a reusable resource for revision and advanced projects
+- Happy coding!!!

 ---